mwahab1/Cleaning_Data_Project/README.md

 * The run_analysis.R file is the only script required to repeatably perform the same summarization.
 * The script requires the following libraries:
     * dplyr
-* Assumes the data zip file has been unzipped and the following files exist in the current directory :
+* Script assumes the data zip file has been unzipped and the following files exist in the current directory :
       *     features.txt
       *     activity_labels.txt
       *     /test/X_test.txt